isomerpages/nlb-launch/_6-branding-and-marketing/Essentials of social media marketing.md

 ---
-title: Essentials of Social Media Marketing
+title: Essentials of social media marketing
 permalink: /articles/getting-started/branding/essentials-social-media-marketing/
 description: Social media marketing uses social media platforms, such as Facebook, Instagram and Twitter, to promote products or services directly to customers.
 It is a powerful tool that can help brands and businesses reach and connect with their desired audiences.
 ---

 # Essentials of Social Media Marketing

 ## What is social media marketing?